 Syrah must comply with all known standards, existing laws, and regulations in each case which may entail greater or lesser costs and delays depending on the nature of the activity to be permitted and how vigorously and consistently the regulations are administered by the local authorities.

 There are inherent environmental risks in conducting exploration and mining activities, giving rise to potentially substantial costs for environmental rehabilitation, damage control and losses.
-These risks include the occurrence of incidents such as uncontrolled tailings containment breaches, subsidence from mining activities, escape of polluting substances and uncontrolled releases of hydrocarbons that may lead to material adverse impacts on Syrah's people, host communities, assets and/ or the Company's licence to operate.
+These risks include the occurrence of incidents such as uncontrolled tailings containment breaches, subsidence from mining activities, escape of polluting substances and uncontrolled releases of hydrocarbons that may lead to material adverse impacts on Syrah's people, host communities, assets and/or the Company's licence to operate.

 Changes in environmental laws and regulations or their interpretation or enforcement may adversely affect Syrah's operations, including the potential profitability of its operations.
-Further, environmental legislation is evolving in a manner which may require stricter standards and enforcement (with associated additional compliance costs) and expose relevant operators to the risk of increased fines and penalties for non compliance, more stringent environmental assessments of proposed projects and a heightened degree of responsibility for companies and their officers, directors and employees.
+Further, environmental legislation is evolving in a manner which may require stricter standards and enforcement (with associated additional compliance costs) and expose relevant operators to the risk of increased fines and penalties for non-compliance, more stringent environmental assessments of proposed projects and a heightened degree of responsibility for companies and their officers, directors and employees.
 There is no assurance that future changes in environmental regulation, if any, will not adversely affect Syrah's operations.

-Syrah currently holds an environmental licence for the Balama Graphite Operation (due to expire in 23 April 2020).
-Renewal of the licence is conditional on the update and resubmission of the environmental management plan and monitoring program in 2019.
-A detailed plan has been implemented to ensure all conditions for the renewal of the environmental licence are met in the required timeframes.
+Syrah currently holds an environmental licence for Balama (due to expire in 1 January 2025), having successfully renewed this licence for a further five-year period in January 2020.
+Renewal of the licence is conditional on the update and resubmission of the environmental management plan and monitoring program.
 Syrah's practices are reflected in the ISO14001 and OHSAS:18001 certification status.
 However, there are no guarantees that environmental issues or concerns will not arise.
 If such issues or concerns were to arise, this may have an adverse effect on Syrah's ability to operate, reputation and relationships with key stakeholders, which may in turn negatively impact its financial and operational performance.

 Syrah is also required to close its operations and rehabilitate the lands that it disturbs in accordance with environmental licence conditions and applicable laws and regulations.

-A closure plan and estimate of closure and rehabilitation liabilities have been prepared for the Balama Graphite Operation.
+A closure plan and estimate of closure and rehabilitation liabilities have been prepared for Balama.
 These estimates of closure and rehabilitation liabilities are based on current knowledge and assumptions however actual costs at the time of closure and rehabilitation may vary.
-In accordance with licence conditions Syrah is also progressively placing a guarantee in favour of the Ministry of Mineral Resources and Energy in Mozambique, a bank guarantee in relation to the rehabilitation or removal of project infrastructure as per the mine closure plan for the Balama Graphite Operation.

-For the current Battery Anode Material facility in the USA, all regulatory air and water environmental discharge requirements have been met based on current qualification volumes.
+In accordance with licence conditions Syrah is also progressively placing a guarantee in favour of the Ministry of Mineral Resources and Energy in Mozambique, a bank guarantee in relation to the rehabilitation or removal of project infrastructure as per the mine closure plan for Balama.
+For the current BAM facility in the USA, all regulatory air and water environmental discharge requirements have been met based on current qualification volumes.
 A commercial scale facility may require additional permits, authorisation and/or licences in relation to a variety of matters including air source emissions, water discharge, and/or hazardous materials.
 There can be no guarantee that Syrah will be able to successfully obtain, maintain or renew relevant authorisations in a timely manner or on acceptable terms to support its ongoing activities.
-An inability to obtain and maintain the necessary titles, authorisations, permits and licences could have a material adverse effect on the Battery Anode Material operations and the recoverable amount of assets.
+An inability to obtain and maintain the necessary titles, authorisations, permits and licences could have a material adverse effect on the BAM operations and the recoverable amount of assets.